chris299/IOBrokerFritzboxTAMHandling/README.md

 ## Setup Azure Keys for Microsoft Speech service free tier

-you need an instance of the speech service. currently the free tier is only available in region westeeurope, not in region germany....
+you need an instance of the speech service.
+Currently the free tier is only available in region westeurope, not in region germany....

 ![grafik](https://github.com/user-attachments/assets/52b479be-0c2e-423d-b68f-a914162497a0)